wjzhengsh/blockchain/v10_dashboard.md

 ## Develop Code
 {: #write-code}

+**IBM recommends using Hyperledger Composer solely for demos and proof-of-concepts.
+IBM does not provide support for networks using Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground.**

 Starter Plan and Enterprise Plan are integrated with {{site.data.keyword.blockchainfull_notm}} Platform: Develop and provide a development environment with industry standard tools and technologies.
 You can develop your network in the environment online or locally.
-After you develop a network, you can deploy it back to your Enterprise Plan network.
+After you develop a network, you can deploy it back to your network.

 **Figure 10** shows the "Develop code" screen:

 ![Develop code](images/write_code.png "Develop code") *Figure 10.
 Develop code*

-For more information about developing and deploying your code with the Enterprise Plan, see [Developing business networks on Enterprise Plan](develop_enterprise.html).
+For more information about developing and deploying your business networks, see [Deploying business networks on Enterprise Plan](develop_enterprise.html) and [Deploying business networks on Starter Plan](develop_starter.html).

 ## Install code
 {: #chaincode}